fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 #### Task 13.4.

-Transform your application into a web application that performs the following operations
+Transform your application into a web application that supports the following operations

 - GET api/blogs (list all blogs)
 - POST api/blogs (add a new blog)